supertylerc/packer-salt/README.md

 Packer templates for building Vagrant boxes with SaltStack pre-installed.

+You may want to change the ISO URL based on your location.

+It would be super cool to one day replace the build and cleanup scripts with Salt.

 # Acknowledgements

 Packer Template based in part on @geerlingguy's excellent template.
 Kickstart